The Succulent Plant Page goes to The Asclepiad Page goes to

 Tavaresia Welwitsch (1854)

 The genus Tavaresia includes at least 2 species (T. barkleyi, T. angolensis) of spiny stem succulents from Angola, S. Africa, Namibia and Zimbawe.
+A third species Tavaresia thompsoniorum may be a natural hybrid.
 The genus has also been known as Decabelone.

 Short, erect, 6-14 angled stems carry rows of tubercles furnished with 3 fine white spines which gives the plants a cactoid appearance.
 Technically, these spines represent a modified leaf spine with 2 side stipules, unique to this genus.
 Stems take on a dramatic dark colouration in a sunny position, contrasting with the spines.
 The large funnel-shaped flowers make these plants attractive to collectors.
 Swellings near the tips of the coronal lobes are also unique to this genus.